haskell/cabal/doc/cabal-package.rst

 ``--project-file`` *PROJECTFILE*
     :since: 2.4

-    Read dependency version bounds from the v2-style freeze file related to the named project file (i.e., ``$PROJECTFILE.freeze``) instead of the package desctription file.
+    Read dependendency version bounds from the v2-style freeze file related to the named project file (i.e., ``$PROJECTFILE.freeze``) instead of the package desctription file.
 If multiple ``--project-file`` flags are provided, only the final one is considered.
 This flag